komuw/csharp_n_cpp/my_wpf_app/Readme.md

 - Event handling. https://www.tutorialspoint.com/wpf/wpf_routed_events.htm
   You can add events.
 Look at how `MyBtnId` & `myTxtBlk` are used in `.xaml` and `.cs` file.
   You can register custom routed events via `RegisterRoutedEvent`
+  There are 3 types of events:
+    (a) Direct    - raised by an element in which the event originated, eg `MouseEnter` (b) Bubbling  - begins with an element then travels up the tree to the topmost element.
+    (c) Tunnel    - Event handlers on the root element are invoked then event travels down to all children until it reaches the element in which the event originated.
+  Events are often implemented as a tunneling/bubbling pair.
+So, you'll have a `previewMouseDown` and then a `MouseDown` event.

 - You can add a popup that when clicked will reveal others things inside(eg, it has a hyperlink inside).
 Note it has a PlacementTarget that is the element that will reveal the popup when clicked.
 In out case it is a button we've named `PopupButton`.
 That button has one event handler `PopupButton_OpenPopup` that is activated either when button is clicked or someone navigates into it(eg, via keyboard tab key).
 That event handler also needs to be added to the code-behind and should set `IsOpen` boolean.
 Note that the hypelink also has an event handler that needs to be added to code-behind(`Hyperlink_OnRequestNavigate`).
 It should ideally handle the link been clicked and open it up or log it, etc.
 ```xaml